BastienArcelin/dc2_img_generation/README.md

 **Important**: The script and method presented here is adapted to use ac [CC IN2P3](https://doc.cc.in2p3.fr/index.html) only.
 Links and installation procedure are specific to this usage.
 You need to be a member of LSST collaboration to have the required access to run this code.

-This script is highly inspired from the work of Yao-Yuan Mao, Scott Daniel and Michael Wood-Vasey realised in these 3 notebooks ([1](https://github.com/LSSTDESC/gcr-catalogs/blob/master/examples/GCRCatalogs%20Demo.ipynb), [2](https://github.com/LSSTDESC/DC2-analysis/blob/master/tutorials/matching_fof.ipynb) and [3](https://github.com/LSSTDESC/DC2-analysis/blob/master/tutorials/dm_butler_postage_stamps.ipynb)).
+This script is inspired from the work of Yao-Yuan Mao, Scott Daniel and Michael Wood-Vasey realised in these 3 notebooks ([1](https://github.com/LSSTDESC/gcr-catalogs/blob/master/examples/GCRCatalogs%20Demo.ipynb), [2](https://github.com/LSSTDESC/DC2-analysis/blob/master/tutorials/matching_fof.ipynb) and [3](https://github.com/LSSTDESC/DC2-analysis/blob/master/tutorials/dm_butler_postage_stamps.ipynb)).

 ## Catalogs used
 I access catalog through [gcr-catalogs](https://github.com/LSSTDESC/gcr-catalogs) developped in the LSST DESC collaboration.
 This tools enables access to data stored at NERSC if needed.